 Sprayed Lethality In Container (SLIC)

 Unlike traditional sprays and dips, SLIC applications have an almost unlimited time to perform their function.
 Sprays and dips must work within a matter of seconds, and dwell time is critical.
-Since the amount of chemical in sprays and dips is always in excess of the amount needed, there is a considerable amount of waste due to drip loss, spillage, evaporation and dilution.
-By contrast, the SLIC system is not time critical and because there is little chemical usage, waste is virtually nonexistent resulting in lower cost to the user.
+Since the number of chemicals in sprays and dips is always in excess of the amount needed, there is a considerable amount of waste due to drip loss, spillage, evaporation and dilution.
+By contrast, the SLIC system is not time-critical and because there is little chemical usage, waste is virtually nonexistent resulting in a lower cost to the user.
 Advanced antimicrobials, once considered too expensive, can now be competitive in SLIC systems.
 As an additional benefit, because only sparse amounts of chemicals are used in the SLIC process, product flavor is enhanced.